 Are you ready to beat your drug addiction?
 Take the first step by calling our Dallas drug rehab today at 855-306-8054.
 We’re available 24/7 to help you get started on the road to recovery.
 We’ll walk you through the entire process, answer your questions, and help you understand why drug rehab is so important.

 Discovery Point Retreat is in-network with many insurance providers, which makes treatment more affordable.
 Not sure about your coverage?
 We can help you quickly and confidentially verify your benefits.

 We’re here to make addiction treatment as accessible and affordable as possible — and are in-network with many insurance providers.
 Not sure about your coverage?
 We can help.

 What Are The Signs You Need Drug Rehab?

-You may have noticed a few signs that make you think you need to make changes in your life.
-It could be that you can’t eat or sleep.
-You may be self-isolating, separating yourself from your family and friends.
+You may have noticed a few signs that indicate you need to make changes in your life.
 Even if you haven’t hit rock bottom, you can see that something is not right.
-The first step is to recognize there’s a problem.
+The first step is to recognize there’s a drug problem.
 Here are some of the signs you may have noticed.